-Highly Recommended Courses although not required, it is strongly recommended that the following courses be taken prior to admission to the ADN program: NS V07 Pharmacology (3 units); Math V35 Intermediate Algebra and Applications for Health Care Professions (4 units - meets math requirements for associate degree.)
+Highly Recommended Courses although not required, it is strongly recommended that the following courses be taken prior to admission to the ADN program: NS V07 Pharmacology (3 units) and Bus V27A.

 Major requirements for transfer students in this field and related disciplines differ from associate degree requirements; if you plan to transfer, consult your counselor.